colton-lapp/EnergyArbitrage/README.md

 # EnergyArbitrage
-Optimizing the arbitrage opportunities of power cost differences with a battery network - DABP final project
+Optimizing the arbitrage opportunities of power cost differences with a battery network - final project for 94-867: Decision Analytics for Business and Policy

 #### Team Members: Colton Lapp, Justin Poser, Ryan Shen

 ## Overview:
-This repository contains the codebase and report for the final project for "Decision Analytics for Business and Policy - 94-867" Fall 2023.
-Our code webscrapes energy price data from the New York Independent Service Operator (ISO) and then optimizes buying/selling decisions to maximize profits.
-We formulate our problem as mixed integer programming problem with a complex array of constriants and then find the optimal solution using Gurobi/GurobiPy.
-We also enveloped our code within *Optiguide*, an experimental Natural Language Wrapper developed by Microsoft which utilizes OpenAI's LLMs to translate natural langauge into Gurobi code.
-Using Optiguide, we translate hypothetical natural langauge requests from our client into executable Python code and then report how the changes affect the optimal solution.
+This repository contains the codebase and report for the final project for Decision Analytics for Business and Policy - 94-867 Fall 2023.
+Our code webscrapes energy price data from the New York Independent Service Operator (ISO), and then optimizes buying/selling decisions to maximize profits.
+We formulate our problem as a mixed integer programming problem with a complex array of constriants, and then find the optimal solution using Gurobi/GurobiPy.
+We also enveloped our code in *Optiguide*, an experimental Natural Language Wrapper developed by Microsoft which utilizes OpenAI's LLMs to translate natural langauge into Gurobi code.
+Using Optiguide, we translate hypothetical natural langauge requests from our client into executable Python code, and then report how the changes affect the optimal solution.

 ---

 ### Read our final report:
 Contents:

 - Executive Summary
 - Mathmematical Formulation